Martin Hojsík

-Martin Hojsík (born 20 January 1977 in Bratislava) is a Slovak activist, an environmental expert and a politician elected as a Member of the European Parliament in 2019.
+Martin Hojsík (born 27 January 1977) is a Slovak environmental activist and politician elected as a Member of the European Parliament in 2019.
 In addition to his committee assignments, Hojsík is a member of the European Parliament Intergroup on the Welfare and Conservation of Animals and a member of the political group Renew Europe.
-He is also a vice chairman of the non-parliamentary political movement Progressive Slovakia and their expert on environmental issues and sustainability.
+He is also a vice chairman of the political party Progressive Slovakia and their expert on environmental issues and sustainability.

 In 2020, Hojsík appeared in the chart of American political opinion magazine Politico "20 MEPs to watch in 2020" and in the series of articles "Changemakers", where he was named as one of the MEPs, who will be the main leaders of positive changes in the fight against pesticides.